Interest-Only Mortgage Repayment Vehicles Explained

 When you’re looking to take out an interest-only mortgage, you’ll need a repayment vehicle detailing a thorough plan to satisfy most lenders’ borrowing requirements, namely that the debt will be paid off by the end of the term.

-This guide covers everything you need to know about what a repayment strategy is.
-You’ll also learn about different types of repayment vehicles you can use, and whether you can get a mortgage without one.
+This guide covers everything you need to know about a repayment strategy.
+You’ll also learn about different repayment vehicles and whether you can get a mortgage without one.

-Keep reading for all the details or click on a link below to head straight to a specific section…
+Keep reading for all the details, or click the link below to head straight to a specific section…

 What is an interest-only mortgage repayment vehicle?

-If you take out an interest-only mortgage, you’ll need a repayment strategy for paying off the remaining debt at the end of the term.
-This is known as your ‘repayment vehicle’ and it’s basically your plan to cover the final balance you will owe to the lender.
+If you take out an interest-only mortgage, you’ll need a repayment strategy to pay off the remaining debt at the end of the term.
+This is known as your ‘repayment vehicle,’ and it’s basically your plan to cover the final balance you will owe to the lender.

-It’s your responsibility to have this plan in place when you take out an interest-only mortgage and it will have to be approved by your lender.
-You also have to maintain this repayment vehicle throughout the life of the loan, making sure you’re still on track to pay back what you borrowed.
+It’s your responsibility to have this plan in place when you take out an interest-only mortgage, which will have to be approved by your lender.
+You also have to maintain this repayment vehicle throughout the loan’s life, ensuring you’re still on track to pay back what you borrowed.

 What is the best repayment strategy for an interest-only mortgage?